503 Application Number and Filing Receipt [R-07.2015]

 The application papers are processed by OPAP and added to the Office’s Image File Wrapper (IFW) system.

-If a receipt for any item (e.g., paper or fee) filed in the USPTO is desired, it may be obtained by enclosing with the paper a self-addressed postcard specifically identifying the item.
+If a submitter desires a receipt for any item (e.g., paper or fee) filed in the USPTO by means other than the Office's electronic filing system, it may be obtained by enclosing with the paper a self-addressed postcard specifically identifying the item.
+See subsection I, above, and MPEP § 502.05 for Electronic Acknowledgment Receipts.
 To ensure the receipt of return receipt postcards, users must either: (A) purchase already stamped postcards from the United States Postal Service (USPS) or affix postage stamps to their postcards; or (B) if a postage meter is used, ensure that the meter postmark does not show the date.
 Any return receipt postcard containing a dated meter postmark may not be delivered by the USPS to the address provided on the postcard.
 Users are reminded that they are solely responsible for placing the proper postage on self-addressed postcards that are submitted to the USPTO for the purpose of obtaining a receipt for correspondence being filed in the USPTO.
 Users should check with the USPS regarding postage and what size cards are acceptable to the USPS.
 Any return receipt postcard that does not contain sufficient postage or is not acceptable may not be delivered by the USPS to the address provided on the postcard, and, if returned to the USPTO, may be discarded.

 The USPTO will stamp the receipt date on the postcard and place it in the outgoing mail.
 A postcard receipt which itemizes and properly identifies the items which are being filed serves as prima facie evidence of receipt in the USPTO of all the items listed thereon on the date stamped thereon by the USPTO.